aspose-total/Aspose.Total-Documentation/net/_index.md

 ## **Aspose.Cells for .NET Resources**

-Following are the links to some useful resources you may need to accomplish your tasks.
+The following are the links to some useful resources you may need to accomplish your tasks.

 - [Aspose.Cells for .NET Online Documentation](/cells/net/)
 - [Aspose.Cells for .NET Features](/cells/net/feature-overview/)